Kirklen History, Family Crest & Coats of Arms

-Important Dates for the Kirklen family
+Early History of the Kirklen family

 This web page shows only a small excerpt of our Kirklen research.
 Another 108 words (8 lines of text) covering the years 1280, 1585, 1586, 1790 and are included under the topic Early Kirklen History in all our PDF Extended History products and printed products wherever possible.

 The variation in the spelling of Medieval names is a result of the lack of spelling rules in the English language prior to the last few hundred years.
 Before that time, scribes spelled according to sound, often varying the spelling of name within a single document.
 Kirklen has appeared as Kirkland, Kirkeland, Kirtland and others.